Making DEI Obsolete: When DEI is the Solution and The Problem

 So, what do leaders like Amy do?

-And to get to those, let’s summarize where we are…
+And to get to those, let’s summarize where we are:

-• Organizations believe that the answer to solving their post-pandemic culture gaps is DEI, but they don’t realize that in its current form, DEI brings more challenges and misalignment than it does clarity and a path forward.
+• Organizations believe that the answer to solving their post-pandemic culture gaps is DEI, but they don’t realize that in its current form, DEI actually brings more challenges and misalignment than it does clarity and a path forward.

-• DEI Leaders inside orgs are exhausted from being stuck on a constant wheel of trying to get people committed, having initiatives launched only to be stalled, and being pushed to accept that their work is more about sharing theories and changing mindsets than driving action.
+• DEI Leaders inside orgs are exhausted from being stuck on a constant wheel of trying to get people committed, having initiatives launched only to be stalled, and being pushed to accept that their work is more about sharing theories and changing mindsets than it is driving action.
 So, they often leave their roles without making meaningful progress.

 • In many companies, there is a lack of accountability across the organization because most people don’t have the time or budget to add another initiative to their plate.